Rachel Platten: 2015–2017: Wildfire

 On February 19, 2015, Platten released "Fight Song" from Wildfire.
-The song reached number six on the US Billboard Hot 100, number two on the Australian Singles Chart, number six in Ireland, number eight in New Zealand, number nine on the Billboard Canadian Hot 100, and number one on the UK Singles Chart.
-In June 2015, Platten performed "Fight Song" with Taylor Swift in front of 50,000 people in Philadelphia during Swift's The 1989 World Tour.
+The song reached number six on the US Billboard Hot 100, number two on the Australian Singles Chart, number six in Ireland, number eight in New Zealand, number nine on the Billboard Canadian Hot 100 and number one on the UK Singles Chart.
+In June 2015, she performed "Fight Song" with Taylor Swift in front of 50,000 people in Philadelphia during Swift's The 1989 World Tour.
 "Fight Song" has quintuple platinum sales in the US.
-Platten's 2015 Fight Song EP reached number 20 on the Billboard 200, and it was the official anthem for the 2016 Democratic presidential nominee Hillary Clinton.
+Platten's 2015 Fight Song EP reached number 20 on the Billboard 200.

-Platten served as a support act on Alex & Sierra's and Andy Grammer's "The Good Guys & A Girl Tour" in early 2015.
-She then toured with Colbie Caillat and Christina Perri on their "Girls Night Out, Boys Can Come Too Tour" throughout the summer of 2015.
+Rachel Platten served as a support act on Alex & Sierra's and Andy Grammer's "The Good Guys & A Girl Tour" in early 2015.
+She toured with Colbie Caillat and Christina Perri on their "Girls Night Out, Boys Can Come Too Tour" throughout the summer of 2015.
 On September 11, 2015, Platten released second single named "Stand by You" from Wildfire.
-It peaked in the top 10 on charts in Canada and the United States, and has peaked in the top 20 on charts in Australia and Poland.
+It peaked in the top 10 on charts in Canada and the United States, and peaked in the top 20 on charts in Australia and Poland.
 The song has since been certified Platinum in the United States.

 After the Orlando nightclub shooting, Platten announced that proceeds from the new acoustic version of her "Fight Song" will benefit the National Compassion Fund, working to support the needs of people impacted by the event.

-In October 2016, Platten sang "The Star-Spangled Banner" prior to Game 1 of the 2016 World Series.
+In 2016, she appeared in insurance company Nationwide's commercial, where she sang the company's jingle, "Nationwide is on your side."
+In October 2016, she sang "The Star-Spangled Banner" prior to Game 1 of the 2016 World Series.
 On New Year's Eve 2016, Platten co-headlined the Times Square Ball festivities in New York City's Times Square alongside Gavin DeGraw performing "Fight Song", "Stand by You", "Beating Me Up", and John Lennon's "Imagine".

-In 2017, Platten served as an opening act for two Los Angeles shows and one Las Vegas show on Faith Hill and Tim McGraw’s Soul2Soul: The World Tour.
+In 2017, she served as an opening act for two Los Angeles shows and a Las Vegas show on Faith Hill and Tim McGraw's Soul2Soul: The World Tour.

-2017–present: Waves

-"Broken Glass", the lead single from her fourth studio album, Waves, was released on August 18, 2017.
-The album was released on October 27, 2017.